How much does it cost to participate and is it tax deductible?

 We cannot accommodate runners.

-Trek Packs will be ready to collect from Tuesday, 28 March 2017 from the Give Where You Live foundation office, 18 Myers Street, Geelong (cnr Myers & Fenwick Streets).
+Trek packs will be ready to collect in March before the event from the Give Where You Live Foundation office, 18 Myers Street, Geelong (cnr Myers & Fenwick Streets).
 Our collection hours are 9am-5pm Monday to Friday.
 If you have registered to have your pack delivered they will be mailed out during March.
 Specific pick up dates will be announced on socials and via email closer to the date.

 All Trek Packs MUST be collected a full week prior to the trek date, your Trek pack contains your T-shirt, cap and most importantly your Trek bib which MUST be worn on the day.